 The winery: Lynn of Penner-Ash is one of the first female winemakers in Oregon.
 She describes her wine style as focusing on small-lot indigenous yeast fermentation with extended cold soaks to extract rich, fruit-focused, wines with a textured mouth feel.
 I’d have to say I definitely understand what she means by “textured mouth feel”.
 Her wines have a silkiness to it that rolls over your tastebuds a bit differently than other wines.

 The wine: Penner-Ash makes one hell of a pinot noir.
-I tried their 2018 single vineyard pinot noir and it smelled smoky, but unfolded to reveal vanilla and dried fruit.
+I tried their 2018 single vineyard pinot noir and it smelled smoky but unfolded to reveal vanilla and dried fruit.
 The wine is savory and medium bodied, with a finish that lasted for quite some time on the palate.
-Here are some bottles of pinot noir to try:
+But really you can’t go wrong with any of Penner-Ash’s pinots.
+Here are some others to try:

 Roco Winery Grand Road Pinot Noir